elcolumbio/mlrepricer/README.md

 So copy mlrepricer/mlrepricer/configs.yaml to the default location ~/.config/mlrepricer/configs.yaml .
 Or change the path_to_config in the setup package.

+## Installation
+You can clon it locally and cd into the top level folder. and install it with: pip install .

 ## Objectives:
 - get data
 - dump all data in historic archive